fkarg/fkarg.github.io/staged/longtermplans.md

   [presentation handout][presentation]) and go offline, to avoid distraction from the internet
 - Get yourself some pens and paper to write on
-- Have a seperate piece of paper ready, to write down any thoughts that distract you in the moment, to turn back to them later
+- Have a separate piece of paper ready, to write down any thoughts that distract you in the moment, to turn back to them later

 Start when you feel ready and prepared.